carbon-design-system/archived-v10-release-issues/v10-release-planning.md

 * All GitHub (GH) issues and pull requests (PRs) for the release are completed and accepted
 * All known fixes that require v9 breaking changes are done (while striving to minimize breaking changes)
-* All packages released to NPM
+* All packages (elements, vanilla, react) released to NPM
-* All design assets published to respective places
+* All design assets (kit) published to respective places
+* All deprecated repos are archived, packages deprecated
+* All documentation (website) is deployed
 * All new and changed functionality (especially breaking changes) is included in migration and changelog documentation
 * Component definition of done exclusions
-  * Not all cross-browser (namely IE11) bugs need fixed prior to release as long as the expected fixes won't require breaking changes
+  * Not all cross-browser (namely IE11, Firefix ESR) bugs need fixed prior to release as long as the expected fixes won't require breaking changes
+  * IDL motion (because its replacing existing animations, and not a breaking change for when it's ready)
+  * AVT level 1 is good enough

+Questions:

+* Should we have consistent versioning (e.g. all upped to 10)?
+What's this mean for Vue and Angular?
+* How can we better define breaking changes (e.g. what CSS properties, markup)?

 ## Release Schedule

-TODO
+**v10 RC1 [Date]** - code freeze 3 days before GA (excludes final documentation changes that had been missed)

+**v10 [Date]** - we generally available!

 # Process